-These principles should lie at the heart of a researcher's approach to using linked administrative data for research.
+These principles should lie at the heart of a researcher's approach to using linked administrative data for research

-Contacting the relevant data protection officer (DPO)
+Contacting the relevant Data Protection Officer (DPO)

-All organisations must have a DPO by law.
+All organisations must have a Data Protection Officer by law.
 For academic researchers, the DPO of their institution will be able to advise on data protection requirements for research.
-It is recommended in all cases that researchers contact their DPO during the proposal development stage of their project for guidance and support.
+It is recommended in all cases that researchers contact their DPO during the research proposal stage of their project for guidance and support.